kilyig/0xvillage-website/content/_index.md

 {{< img src="nesin-village-ana.jpg" alt="Nesin Village view" >}}

+Hello friends of Ethereum,

 After Devconnect, your Turkish friends are offering you an opportunity to extend your visit in Turkey to a unique location: the Nesin Mathematics Village.
 Situated among the mountains in Western Turkey, this non-profit village is dedicated to mathematics, philosophy, and the arts.

 This retreat offers a change of pace, where people can unwind after Devconnect and actually delve into deeper discussions.
 Participants will be able to rest, discover Western Turkey, discuss ideas in an uninterrupted setting, and get to know a prominent math community in Turkey.
+Instead of chilling back home, come to the Nesin Village and chill with us!

 We are targeting a modest participant count (around 30), with priority given to researchers and engineers who are currently working on crypto-related technical projects.
 University students studying related fields are also welcome to attend.

-{{< link src="https://yigitkilicoglu.com" class="external" target="_blank" rel="noopener noreferrer" >}}Yiğit Kılıçoğlu{{< /link >}} is the main organizer, and he has been to the Village many times before.
-He is receiving extensive support from several organizations.
+Feel free to contact {{< link src="https://yigitkilicoglu.com" class="external" target="_blank" rel="noopener noreferrer" >}}Yiğit Kılıçoğlu{{< /link >}} if you want to reach out to the organizers.
+Yiğit is receiving extensive support from several organizations.
 The names of these organizations will be announced in the near future.

-**If you are potentially interested in joining this retreat, please let us know by filling out the {{< link src="https://forms.gle/bvfUbDNhGPeg3GCR6" class="external" target="_blank" rel="noopener noreferrer" >}}interest form{{< /link >}}.
+**If you feel like you might consider applying to this retreat, please let us know by filling out the {{< link src="https://forms.gle/bvfUbDNhGPeg3GCR6" class="external" target="_blank" rel="noopener noreferrer" >}}interest form{{< /link >}}.
 Expressing interest does not entail a firm commitment, but it will assist us in making necessary arrangements with the Village.**

 ## Dates